parakatta/Content_addressable_memory_hopfield_network/README.md

-# Content Addressable Memory - hopfield network
+# Content Addressable Memory - Hopfield Network

-# Implementation of Content Addressable Memory using Python
+### Implementation of Content Addressable Memory using Python
 #
 #
 ###  Content Addressable Memory is a memory that can be accessed by content and not by the address.
 A CAM recalls data based on the input that partially resembles the data itself.